-All applicants are encouraged to participate in a technical (TA) webinar for this funding opportunity.
-The technical assistance webinar will be held on December 8, 2015 from 2-4 PM Eastern Time.
-The purpose of the webinar is to assist potential applicants in preparing applications that address the requirements of the FOA.
-Participation in a pre-application TA webinar is optional.
+HAB's Division of Community HIV/AIDS Programs is sponsoring a pre-application TA webinar for this funding opportunity.
+The technical assistance webinar with be held on Thursday, February 11, 2016.
+The purpose of the webinar is to assist potential applicants in preparing applications that address the requirements of this funding announcement.
+Participation in the pre-application TA webinar is optional.

+• Date: February 11, 2016

-- Date: December 8, 2015 - Time: 2:00 4:00 PM Eastern Time - Call-in number: 1-888-810-6808, Passcode: 2400860 - Webinar link: https://hrsa.connectsolutions.com/hrsa-16-087-ta-call/.
+• Time: 2:00 - 4:00 PM Eastern Time

+• Call-in number: 1-888-810-6808, Passcode: 2400860

+• Webinar link: https://hrsa.connectsolutions.com/hrsa-16-088-partc-ta/